I Gotta Feeling: Composition

-The song is an uptempo dance-pop song that runs a length of four minutes and 49 seconds and runs at a tempo of 128 beats per minute.
+The song is an uptempo dance-pop song that runs a length of four minutes and 49 seconds and runs at a tempo of 128 beats per minute in the key of G major.
 It follows in the inspirational dance-pop theme of The E.N.D, being built upon the heavy use of Auto-Tune and futuristic synthesizers while running through a tick-tock rhythm.
-It is composed in the key of G major with a chord progression of G-C-Em-C. The song begins in a restrained fashion then moves into a throbbing dance beat that changes patterns so that at least one reviewer thought it shifted tempos, although in fact the tempo does not change at all, suggesting the use of a click track in recording.
+The song begins in a restrained fashion, then moves into a throbbing dance beat that changes patterns so that at least one reviewer thought it shifted tempos, although in fact the tempo does not change at all, suggesting the use of a click track in recording.
 It contains electronic influences.
-Ann Powers of Los Angeles Times noted the song's similarities to Five Stairsteps' song "Ooh Child", writing that it emulates the song's "use of a repetitive, warm vocal line to signify a good mood coming on."
+Ann Powers of Los Angeles Times noted the song's similarities to Five Stairsteps' song "O-o-h Child", writing that it emulates the song's "use of a repetitive, warm vocal line to signify a good mood coming on."
 According to Jimmy Iovine of the Interscope Geffen A&M label group, the melody was inspired by the U2 song "I'll Go Crazy If I Don't Go Crazy Tonight": "I sent will.i.am over to the studio to do some remixes on I'll Go Crazy.
 He works on them for two weeks, comes back and writes I Gotta Feeling.
 The chords are U2 chords, 100 per cent.
 Will even told them."
+The lyric "Fill up my cup, mazel tov" was written by will.i.am to follow the same pattern as "Psycho killer, qu'est-ce que c'est?" in the Talking Heads song "Psycho Killer": four syllables in English followed by three syllables in another language.